-Propose two different improvement measures (if any):
+Propose relevant improvement measures (if any):

-- Describe performance improvement measure for base scenario (solar thermal hot water systems, etc.) - Describe performance improvement measure for deep renovation scenario (heat pump systems, DHW heating supported by waste heat of cooling systems condenser loop, etc.)
+- Describe performance improvement measure for proposed scenario (solar thermal hot water systems, heat pump systems, DHW heating supported by waste heat of cooling systems condenser loop, etc.)

-Share the summary of DHW energy saving calculation results for both base scenario and deep renovation scenario as explained in previous sections.
+Share the summary of DHW energy saving calculation results for proposed scenario as explained in previous sections.
 (Details of the energy saving calculations shall not be provided in this section but referred to the relevant annex of the audit report.)